-Dr. Alexander Turner was born in Southwold Township on the 10th of May, 1871.
-He was the 7th of 8 children born to Archibald Turner and the former Mary McVicar.
+Dr. Alexander Turner was born in Southwold Township (Elgin County), Ontario on the 10th of May, 1871.
+Dr. Turner was the 7th of 8 children born to Archibald Turner and the former Mary McVicar.
 His parents were farmers and his siblings were; Peter, Mary, Archibald, Duncan, Isabella, John and Dugal.
 He attended a Southwold Twp “one room school house” for his primary education, then he attended high school in St Thomas and Glencoe.

 Dr. Turner was selected as Master of the Pnyx Masonic Lodge in 1908.
 In 1909 he was a member of Wallaceburg Town Council.

 Around 1910 Dr. and Mrs. Turner moved their family to St Thomas.
 In January of 1913, Dr. Turner was elected as a School Board Trustee.

 After the death of her husband Mrs. Turner moved to 278 Grosvenor Street in London.
 She died at her residence on Grosvenor Street on the 1st of March, 1936 and she was laid to rest next to her husband in St Thomas.